 When I first landed in Edinburgh, on my first ever solo trip away, I saw a giant tower on a hill and wanted to go explore it.
 I only had around 24 hours in the city, and though it was a giant hill, I figured it would have been a good place to really see the city from above.
+There are plenty of places to stay in Edinburgh, but I was just around the corner from this specific landmark.
 This turned out to be Calton Hill, which is a UNESCO World Heritage Site and was actually the first park in Edinburgh, according to the signs.

 Calton Hill is made up of a bunch of historical monuments, one of the first being the massive tower.
 The Nelson Monument was built in honor of Vice Admiral Horatio Nelson.
 It’s quite tall and sticks out above everything else.
 There are a few signs around it, giving more information on the history of it, though the paper within the little frame was quite warn.